Ichmed/syewreal/README.md

 ```rust
 <SurrealList<Inner> selector="select * from myTable" color="red"/>
 ```

+### ForeignKeys
+There are two ways to deal with foreign keys:
+A) Use a property of type `ForeignKey` (this is just an alias of `ID` but more readable)
+B) Use a property of type `StaticChild<T>` where `T` is a deserializable struct.
+This allows for the data to be retrieved in one go with the `FETCH` keyword but will only write the id of the fetched data to surreal when updated/created

 ## "Raw" Database access
 Instead of rendering Components directly with a `<Query/>` you can use the `use_surreal()` hook to: